1

 Gift curators are professionals who specialize in selecting, organizing, and presenting gifts tailored to specific occasions, recipients, or themes.
 They use their expertise to curate thoughtful and personalized gift options, often for individuals, corporate clients, or special events.
 Gift curators consider factors such as recipient preferences, trends, and unique products to create memorable gifting experiences.
 Their services can include sourcing products, designing packaging, and managing the delivery of curated gift sets.

-What does a gift curator do?
+What is a gift curator?

 More about Gift Curator jobs